CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 If one of your companies splits into two or more companies, you may place any resource permanent-events that were on the original company (as a whole) with any of the resulting companies.
 Some events of this type must be discarded (as specified) when a company splits (e.g., _Fellowship_).

+If all characters in a company are removed from the company, all resource permanent-events played on the company as a whole are discarded.[^crf-company]

 You may not make an influence attempt on an item with a permanent event on it.

 #### Placement of cards "off to the side" (_Clarification_)